DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

 ### Bundle

-A bundle is a package containing a plugin in different `formats` (vst2, vst3...) for one or multiple `targets` environments (Windows, OSX...).
+A bundle is a package containing a plugin in a specific `format` (vst or vst3) for one or multiple `targets` environments (Windows, OSX...).
-For example, a bundle can contains a plugin in both vst2 and vst3 format and each of them are compatible in Win64 and OSX environement.
+For example, a bundle can contains a vst3 release compatible in Win64 and OSX environement.

 Field Name | Type | Description
 ---|:---:|---
 name | `string` | **REQUIRED**.
 The name of the bundle.
 255 characters max. targets | `array` | **REQUIRED**.
 Array of plugin [Target](#Target).
-Supported environements by the bundle. formats | `array` | **REQUIRED**.
-Array of plugin [Format](#Format).
-Must contains at least one element. downloadUrl | `string` | **REQUIRED**.
+Supported environements by the bundle. format | `string` | **REQUIRED**.
+Plugin format.
+Must be `vst`, `vst3` or `unknown`. downloadUrl | `string` | **REQUIRED**.
 Bundle download url.
 255 characters max.
-Check [Bundle file structure](#Bundle file structure) fileSize | `long` | Size of bundle file in bytes.
+Check [Bundle file structure](#Bundle_file_structure) fileSize | `long` | Size of bundle file in bytes.

 ### Tag

 A Tag is just a simple string describing main features of a Plugin.
-255 characters max are allowed for each a tag.
+255 characters max are allowed for each tag.
 You can specify any keywords that describes the plugin.
 OwlPlug will suggest the following list of tags:
 ```
 Ambient,Amp,Analog,Bass,Brass,Compressor,Delay,Distortion,Drum,Equalizer,Filter,Flanger,Gate,Guitar,LFO,Limiter,Maximizer,Monophonic,Orchestral,Organ,Panner,Phaser,Piano,Reverb,Synth,Tremolo,Tube,Vintage
 ```

 ### Target

 A Target is just a simple string describing main target environments of a plugin.
-You must use predefined.
+You must use following identifiers.
+* Windows 32 bit: `win32`
+* Windows 64 bit: `win64`
+* OSX: `osx`

-For example for a win 64 bit release, you should sepcify `win64`.
-If a bundle contains both x64 and x86 windows distributions, you can have an array of target like this ["win64", "win32"].
-This is **not** a compatibility flag so if you are distributing Win32 release, you should **not** specify `win64`.
+For example, in case of a win 64 bit release, you should sepcify `win64`.
+If a bundle contains both x64 and x86 windows distributions, you can have an array of target like this `["win64", "win32"]`.
+This is **not** a compatibility flag so if you are distributing Win 32 release only, you should **not** specify `win64`.

-### Format

-A Format is a string identifier that describe plugin formats.
-Must be `vst2` or `vst3`.

 ### Bundle file structure